magenta-aps/mox/doc/user/api.rst

 REST API
 ========

-This page will give you a wide but incomplete overview of the REST API.
-Refer to :ref:`api-reference` for a complete reference.
+This page will give you a overview of the REST API.
+Each of the operations is describe in general first with special consideration for each object-type afterwards.

 Self-documentation